 The first bath is a rite of passage, but it is also cause for concern.
 Sink or tub?
 Sponge or washcloth?
 Soap or no soap?
 Hot, warm, or cool water?
-Although baby bathing is best learned through trial and error, a little bit of knowledge can take the fear out of baby’s first bath less fearful and more fun.
+You'll learn what your baby prefers through trial and error, but a little bit of knowledge can help make baby's first bath less fearful and more fun.

 How-to: sponge bath

 It’s called a sponge bath, but no sponge is needed.
 The American Academy of Pediatrics (AAP) recommends sticking to sponge baths for the first week or two until the umbilical cord stump falls off and the belly button heals.
-Choose a time of day when your baby is wide awake and a place that is comfortable for you and safe for your baby.
+Choose a time of day when your baby is awake and a place that is comfortable for you and safe for your baby.
 Wet babies can chill down quickly, so make sure the room is warm and draft-free.
 A wet baby is wiggly and slippery, so be sure to have everything you think you might need within reach.

 Step 1: After undressing your baby, wrap her in a towel.
 Unwrap only the parts you are cleaning, and cover them up again as soon as you are done, so that she stays warm and comfortable during the bath.
 Place your baby on a soft towel.
 With a damp cloth, wash one section of your baby’s body at a time.